FxMorin/dateTag-DnsPhishingPrevention/src/example/dateTag-format.md

 These are the tag's which you place on your website.
 They must be running back-end!
 It doesn't matter if the tag is closed or not.
 E.x. </dateTag> wont do anything

+Example of what tag should look like: <dateTag value="f3dce3f6672951976f9809abdd2c1a3b"> (value will be diffrent)

 ## Node.js:
 ```js
   //var d = new Date().toLocaleString("en-US", {timeZone: "America/Toronto"}); //Use this to set timezone if needed